2008 Shows

 _____ . _____

 The purpose of this page is to give you an idea of the typical programming of an AFA show, and to provide you with details on films and filmmakers we've showcased.
-This year, in addition to our ongoing research and documentation activities, we showed 26 films over the course of five public shows.
-The following programs are chronicled from the most recent 2008 show backward to the first of the calendar year.
+In 2007, in addition to our ongoing research and documentation activities, we showed 26 films over the course of five public shows.
+The following programs are chronicled from the most recent 2011 show backward to the first of the calendar year.

 Saturday, May 17, 2008: the ciné16 Revival...
 Classic Films from our Vaults